 Before Winter sets in with all its fury, check out the following list to keep your home warm, cozy and secure.

 - Close all vents to the crawl space.
 The crawl space should be insulated to prevent pipes from freezing.
-A small baseboard heater or inline heater, along the pipes, is recommended during this time of year, if temperatures in your area drop below freezing.
+A small baseboard heater or inline heater along the pipes, is recommended during this time of year, if temperatures in your area drop below freezing.
 Secure the heater well to prevent problems.
 Make sure your sump pumps are operational, if so equipped.

 - In older homes, check out ways to insulate.
-Foam pads are available under face plates for plugs and switches.
+Little foam pads are available under face plates for plugs and switches.
 Clear film is made for covering single pane windows.
 Use caulking to fill gaps around windows, doors and siding.
 Check out the weatherstrip on doors and windows that open.
 Are your thermal pain windows still sealed or do you notice condensation between the glass panes?

 Bundle up, get outside and enjoy the great outdoors in the wintertime.

 < previous article next article >

 ) (About Dave